mlswg/mls-architecture/draft-omara-mls-architecture.md

 # Threat Model {#threat-model}

-In order to mitigate several categories of attacks across parts of the MLS architecture, we assume the attacker to be an active network attacker.
-This means an adversary which has complete control over the network [RFC3552].
+MLS adopts the Internet threat model {{?RFC3552}} and therefore assumes that the attacker has complete control of the network.
+It is intended to provide the security services described in {{security-requirements}}
-This assumption remains valid for communications across multiple authentication or delivery servers if these have to collaborate to provide a client with some kind of information.
+in the face of such attackers and additionally in the face of compromise of the transport links between the various endpoints.
+In addition, these guarantees are intended to degrade gracefully in the presence of compromise of both Clients and elements of the messaging system, as described in the remainder of this section.

-### Delivery Service Compromise
+## Delivery Service Compromise

 MLS is intended to provide strong guarantees in the face of compromise of the DS.
 Even a totally compromised DS should not be able to read